danray0424/phpHue/README.md

 ---------------

 hue.php contains the entire phpHue class and all its functions for interacting with the Hue hub.

-Edit register.php and replace $bridge with your own hub's IP address.
-Then press your hub's link button and run register.php.
-That'll register a new user with your hub and will print out the freshly created username (the hex string).
-You can use that to initialize a new Hue object and communicate with your hub.

 Check out the "samples" directory.
 You'll find a few demos, showing you how to interact with phpHue.
 It uses the PEST php REST client for ease of communication, but as a user of phpHue, you don't need to worry about the details.

 colorset.php